-“That dance studio is the Bees’ Knees!”
+“This dance studio is the Bees’ Knees!”

-Founded in 1999 by notable Toronto dancer Mandi Gould as well as Dan Amores, Bees’ Knees Dance has been one of Toronto’s main Lindy Hop studios.
-When Mandi stepped down in mid-2014, a new group of dancers took over and ran the initiative from 2014 through November 2019.
+Founded in 1999 by Toronto dancers Mandi Gould and Dan Amores, Bees’ Knees Dance is Toronto’s oldest operating Lindy Hop school.
+When Mandi stepped down in 2014, a new group of dancers ran the school from 2014 through 2019.
+As of Fall 2023, Mandi Gould is reclaiming the brand and will be working alongside her sister, Zoey Gould.

 Classes with Bees’ Knees Dance are innovative, relaxed, and infectious, providing individual attention to each student and appealing to beginner and experienced dancers alike.
-We offer classes in Lindy Hop, Charleston, and Authentic Solo Jazz.
+We offer classes in Lindy Hop, Charleston, and Solo Jazz.

 Zoey Gould